kora-projects/kora-docs/mkdocs/blog/en/cost-of-missing-integration.md

 This reduces semantic distance between production behavior and the code developers inspect.

-## Fewer Programming Models Reduce Integration Surface
+## Fewer Programming Models Reduce Integration Surface { #fewer-programming-models }

 Breadth is also expensive when a framework supports several competing ways to solve the same class of problem.